 - Breathe normally.
 Though you will be asked to lay as still as possible, you should also breathe as you normally would so that your heart rate can be measured in its normal state

 A: Yes.
 The abbreviations ECG and EKG both refer to electrocardiograms.
-EKG is based on the German spelling whereas ECG is based on British/Australian English spelling.
+EKG is based on the German spelling and commonly used in the US whereas ECG is based on British/Australian English spelling.
 They are often used interchangeably in most languages.

 A: Some patients may experience a mild skin rash where the electrodes were placed, however, these mostly disappear after a few days.
 There are no known side effects from the test itself as it is a non-invasive procedure.